alexmplastow/someToolsForProteinTopologyAnalysisWithSMD/README.md

   <small>[2]</small>
 </div>

 ρ is the Pearson correlation of the gradient for any two particles.
-Particle pairs with a high ρ are more likely to moving as a consequence of each other than particle pairs with a low ρ.
+Particle pairs with a high ρ are more likely to move as a consequence of each other than particle pairs with a low ρ.
 To rule out correlations that result from sheer dumb luck, contacts can be identified.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/6c56fabc-1a2b-4f81-846f-6381da1efe0c" width="900">